HoloLens 2 Display Color Calibration Experience

 The HoloLens 2 display is a combination of waveguides and light projectors.
 The project was to create an experience that allows the user to calibrate the display’s laser curves to ensure the highest visual quality of holograms.
 The goal was to provide a simple and easy way to calibrate the RGB laser curves without involving complex graph controls.

-Collaborated with a colleague designer, program manager, engineers, and user researchers to clearly understand the problem, define the design goal, and identify technical constraints.
-Through various types of prototypes and research studies, we shaped out the experiences that the user goes through to adjust the laser curves.
+Collaborated with a colleague visual designer, program manager, engineers, and user researchers to clearly understand the problem, define the design goal, identify technical constraints, and iterate design directions.
+Through various types of prototypes and research studies, we shaped out the user experiences to adjust the laser curves.

 Prototype examples made with Unity + MRTK based on the requirements such as the number of steps needed for adjusting color curves.